-11.3.4 Upgrade the first PRO node
+11.3.2 Upgrade the first PRO node

-Execute the upgrade script on the standby node as root:
+Execute ngcp-upgrade in inactive node as root:

+'''

 ngcp-upgrade

+'''

-sip:provider PRO can be upgraded to mr4.5.11 from previous release or previous build only.
+sip:provider PRO can be upgraded to mr4.5.5 from previous release or previous build only.
 The script ngcp-upgrade will find all the possible target releases for the upgrade and allow to choose the proper one.